Hi, i'm Natascha van Eijk

 After a couple of years people started asking where they could learn my profession.
 This was the start of the International College for Professional Bitfit Consultants.
 There was no full education yet and i found some great co teachers to help me set this up.
 The college is open for horse professionals only, because the profession needs people with a good eye for biomechanics, but incase of doubt and good motivation, there is no rule without an exception.

-Than the last years also people from other countries wanted to follow education and also horse owners just wanted to know some basics for them self.
-And with so much possibility's online nowadays, i m also making my first steps with an online learning journey for everyone interested and i assure you, more steps will be made.
+With so much possibility's online nowadays, I started to make my first steps with an online learning journey for everyone interested and i assure you, more steps will be made.

 So besides filming for the online, writing for the ICPBC, giving lectures and school classes, i'm also proud owner of three horses: Jazzy, Just and Bitsymmetrie's Charon.
 Charon is an education project horse and has a severe connection on the bit problem.
 He is a really interesting horse and a lot of x rays, Ct scans, tmj, operation movies etc are shared in the full education, to make us all aware of how training influences the connection, but also how other problems can be shown in the connection.
 So next to all the horses that have crossed my path, he is the best teacher at the moment i can find.
 My dream is one day have him back in the dressage sport again as an example of how pieces of the puzzle fit together.
 This with a lot of fun and a happy athlete.